Adam Jones helps Orioles fan with wedding proposal

 Share Article

-NORFOLK, Va.
-(WMAR) - No one connects with fans better than Orioles's Adam Jones, so it's no surprise he went above and beyond to help make a fan's wedding proposal one to remember.
+NORFOLK, Va. - No one connects with fans better than Baltimore Orioles outfielder Adam Jones, so it's no surprise he went above and beyond to help make a fan's wedding proposal one to remember.

 Before Monday's exhibition game against Norfolk Tides, Daniel Diaz reached out to the center fielder on Instagram asking if he could do a quick video of him saying "Daniel has a question for his girlfriend Kristine."
 Instead, Jones had a better idea, he suggest instead of a video recording how about they do it in person.